How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 Immediate obligation: None, if your annual gross revenue is below AED 1,000,000.
 No registration, no filing, no tax payment required.

 Small Business Relief election: If your gross revenue is between AED 1,000,000 and AED 3,000,000, you can elect for Small Business Relief — 0% tax on profits in this range.
 This election must be made explicitly in your EmaraTax tax return.
 It is not automatic.
-Missing the election means you pay 9% on profits that should have been zero-rated.
+If you do not elect, the relief is unavailable and the ordinary corporate-tax rules apply.

 VAT: Mandatory registration when taxable supplies exceed AED 375,000 per year.
 For freelancers serving clients outside the UAE, your services are often zero-rated (no VAT charged, but you can recover VAT paid on local expenses).
 Registration is still required once you cross the threshold.

 Tax Residency Certificate: If you need to demonstrate UAE fiscal residency to your home country tax authority (for India-UAE DTAA benefits, UK Statutory Residence Test, or similar), apply for a TRC through the Federal Tax Authority (fta.gov.ae).
-TRCs are issued for 12-month periods and require your Emirates ID, visa, and income documentation.
+TRCs are issued for 12-month periods; Emirates ID, visa, and income documentation can support the application, and the FTA may request additional evidence.

 Step 7: Manage Your Renewal Proactively